 Introduces social inequalities that result in unfairness, health disparities, assaults to personal dignity, and family stress.
 Focuses on how one's position within social hierarchies—such as gender, socioeconomic status, race, and sexual orientation—affects psychological and relational health.
-Students learn how family therapists and counselors address these social contextual factors as part of a recovery-based approach that empowers people within their relationships and social systems.
-Cross-listing: COUN 604.
+Examination of how family therapists and counselors address these social contextual factors as part of a recovery-based approach that empowers people within their relationships and social systems.

 MFAM 605.
 Gestalt Family Therapy.
 2 Units.